exercism/ruby/README.md

 Changes to the test suite (style, boilerplate, etc) will probably have to be made to `example.tt`.

+### Exercise Generators

+If you wish to create a new generator, or edit an existing one, the generators currently live in the lib directory and are named `$PROBLEM_cases.rb`.
+For example, the hamming generator is `lib/hamming_cases.rb`.

+All generators currently adhere to a common public interface, and must define the following three methods:

+- `test_name` - Returns the name of the test (i.e `test_one_equals_one`)
+- `workload` - Returns the main syntax for the test.
+This will vary depending on the test generator and its underlying implementation
+- `skipped` - Returns skip syntax (i.e. `skip` or `# skip`)

 ## Pull Requests

 We welcome pull requests that provide fixes to existing test suites (missing